-Based on the SADA technology, we are using our proprietary radioimmunotherapy SADA platform to advance a series of antibody constructs, where bispecific antibody fragments bind to the tumor before a radioactive payload is injected in a two-step approach.
-We also refer to the SADA technology as Liquid RadiationTM.
+Based on the SADA technology, which we have exclusively licensed from MSK and the Massachusetts Institute of Technology, or MIT, we are using our proprietary radioimmunotherapy SADA platform to advance a series of antibody constructs, where bispecific antibody fragments bind to the tumor before a radioactive payload is injected in a two-step approach.
+We also refer to the SADA technology as Liquid Radiation TM.
 We have designated GD2-SADA for potential use in GD2 positive solid tumors, B7-H3-SADA for potential use in prostate cancer, GPA33-SADA for potential use in colon cancer, and HER2-SADA for potential use in breast cancer as our first SADA constructs and expect to file an IND for GD2-SADA in 2021.
 We believe the SADA technology could potentially improve the efficacy of radiolabeled therapeutics in tumors that have not historically demonstrated meaningful responses to radiolabeled agents.

-Our mission is to become the world leader in developing better and safer antibody-based pediatric oncology products addressing clear unmet medical needs and, as such, have a transformational impact on the lives of patients.
+Our mission is to become the world leader in developing better and safer antibody based pediatric oncology products addressing clear unmet medical needs and, as such, have a transformational impact on the lives of patients.
 We intend to advance and expand our product pipeline into certain adult cancer indications either independently or in collaboration with potential partners.